-So what’s the verdict when it comes to short-form vs. long-form content?
 A successful SEO and digital marketing strategy use both long-form and short-form content.
 It depends on what you need to accomplish and what other competitors are doing.

 Let’s say you want to rank for the keyword “how to get out of debt.”
 First, run a Google search and get the average word count of the top 10 results.

 Second, analyze how these websites structure their content.
 What content type did they use (listicle, infographic, etc.)?